 Funding is distributed via the network of Teaching School Alliances (TSA) and other appropriate school partnerships.
 TSAs and partnerships are awarded £3,350 for every secondary school included in their project.

-TSAs/partnerships are invited to a national orientation day, where they will be given a detailed overview of the programme, the chance to meet other participating TSAs/partnerships and can begin to think about how they will use the funding in their schools
+TSAs/partnerships are invited to a national orientation day, where they'll be given a detailed overview of the programme, the chance to meet other participating TSAs/partnerships and can begin to think about how they'll use the funding in their schools